andrewharabor/pydeepnet/README.md

-# PyMLP - Python Multilayer Perceptron
+# PyNet - Python Neural Network

-A Python "module" for neural networks built from scratch
+A Python "package" for neural networks built from scratch.